2005 Dodge Charger 500: Race recap

 Greg Biffle led a race-high 176 of 370 laps en route to his third Nextel Cup victory of 2005.
 With four laps to go, Biffle's Roush Racing teammate Mark Martin spun out (sliding into the apron) trying to pass third-place runner and pole-sitter Kasey Kahne.
 Biffle took two tires on his final pit stop, while race leader Ryan Newman and Ken Schrader stayed out.
 Newman was expecting more of the teams, like Schrader in the #49 Dodge, at the tail of the lead lap (18 in all) to stay out for track position.
 Newman accelerated on the restart, brake-checked Schrader to hold off the pack, and accelerated again, leaving Schrader spinning his tires.
-Biffle passed both of them on a green-white-checker finish restart.
+Biffle passed both of them on a green–white–checkered finish restart.
 Jeff Gordon finished second, followed by Kahne, Martin, and Newman, who fell back three spots in two laps.
 Schrader finished in 18th position.